 38. How to switch from one desktop environment to another, like KDE to Gnome switching?

 Let’s suppose that we have installed two environments, and log out from the graphical interface.
 You can see the login screen, enter your login ID and password, and select the type of session you want to load.
 This is the default choice until you change it.

 39. In Linux, how many permissions are there?

 Following are the 3 kinds of permissions under Linux: –

-40. To install Linux, what is the minimum disk partitions needed?
+40. To install Linux, what are the minimum disk partitions needed?

 For installing the Linux, you need a minimum of 2 partitions.
 One partition will be usedas a local file system.
-This comprises files of services and applications, files of the operating system and user files.
-Another partition is used as Swap Space that is a prolonged memory for RAM.
+This comprises files of services and applications, files of the operating system, and user files.
+Another partition is used as Swap Space which is a prolonged memory for RAM.

-41. In Linux, how you copy a file?
+41. In Linux, how do you copy a file?

 $ cp <source> <destination>